andhapp/textrazor/README.md

 response.topics # Returns an array of TextRazor::Topic instances.

+response.coarse_topics # Returns an array of TextRazor::Topic instances.

 response.entities # Returns an array of TextRazor::Entity instances.

 response.words # Returns an array of TextRazor::Word instances.